department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/convalescence.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you’ve had surgery or other treatment done at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).
+You may be able to get disability benefits if you’ve had surgery or received other treatment at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).

 **If you had surgery, both of these must true for you:**
   -	The surgery required a recovery time of at least 1 month or reports show that the surgery or treatment was for a service-connected disability, **and**